Food, Fun, and Funk: A Santa Barbara Funk Zone Food Tour

 It’s no secret that California is one of the world’s top wine destinations, and the area surrounding Santa Barbara is replete with vineyards and wineries.
 As many are too small to host their own tasting room, they’ve joined forces in the Funk Zone to open the Santa Barbara Wine Collective.
 In its modern, sunlit space, we sampled some of their best local wines accompanied by homemade bread and butter.
 A full wine tour of the Santa Barbara region is now high on my bucket list.

 Our last stop of the day was Cutler’s Artisan Spirits, a local, family-owned distillery that has been sharing its liquors with California since the 1910s.
 There, we tasted gin, vodka, and whiskey while learning about the family’s history and how the spirits are made.
 Happy and full, we ended our tour there, said goodbye to the group, and took our own stroll down the Santa Barbara Pier.

 Santa Barbara is easily one of California’s most charming towns, and you could spend months doing nothing but trying all of its restaurants, cafés, and bars.
-Eat This, Shoot That’s Funk Zone Tour was the perfect opportunity to sample some of its best and explore a side of the city I’d never seen before.
+This Santa Barbara food tour with Eat This, Shoot That was the perfect opportunity to sample some of its best and explore a side of the city I’d never seen before.
 Our host Andrew, as a Santa Barbara local and world traveler, was incredibly enthusiastic and knowledgeable.
 And TripAdvisor Attractions made it super easy to find and book the tour and discover other activities and sights to visit while in Santa Barbara.
 A very happy birthday to me, indeed.